 Please submit your digital audition video as an unedited video of high quality; both voice and choral faculty will review your audition video.
 Email a link to your audition video, along with your full name and contact information, to email@example.com.

 As a voice major at UM Music, you can apply for the Music Major Advantage initiative.

 Undergraduate students may choose to pursue either a Bachelor of Arts in Music or a Bachelor of Music degree.
 Students choosing the Bachelor of Music degree may specialize in one of the areas of emphasis: Music Education or Music Performance.
 Students choosing the Bachelor of Arts in Music complement their major study of music with a minor in another field of study.

-We also offer a Ph.D. in Music with emphasis in music education.
+We also offer a Ph.D. in Music with emphasis in music education, and a new, optional concentration in Gender Studies.
 This doctoral program in music is designed for students who wish to pursue advanced study in preparation for university teaching, research, and other leadership roles in music education.